 Middle School prides itself on effective parent-teacher-student communication and family-friendly environment.
 Twice a year, parent teacher conferences are held to apprise families of student progress and to build teamwork for that purpose; student attendance is strongly encouraged at these conferences.
 Each trimester our comprehensive report cards provide both letter grades and detailed comments; mid-trimester progress is reported in writing as well.
 Our faculty has a commitment to communicate with parents by phone, email, or in person if a student’s average falls below 80% in any class.

-Field Trips extend lessons beyond the classroom and truly embrace life-long learning.
+Field Experiences extend lessons beyond the classroom and truly embrace life-long learning.
 Students experience a multitude of day trips each year whereby a cross-curricular approach emphasizes learning by doing.

 Experiential Education is a student-centered exploration of discovering the answer on your own.
 It’s more than a week long field trip.
 Experiential Education places a student in a more direct relationship with the material, allowing them the opportunity to answer their own questions and make discoveries.